-Dr. Jensen and his lab study the effects of obesity and how body fat and body-fat distribution influences health.
-The regulated uptake, storage and release of fatty acids from adipose tissue play a major role in determining the health effects of body fat.
+Michael D. Jensen, M.D., and his lab study the effects of obesity and how body fat (adipose tissue) and body fat distribution influence health.
+The regulated uptake, storage and release of fatty acids from adipose tissue play a major role in determining its health effects.

-This involves measuring the systemic and regional free fatty acid release in order to relate these factors to organ and tissue function.
-It also measures the uptake of fatty acids into muscle, liver and adipose tissue in order to determine whether preferential uptake of fat can predispose to obesity or a specific body fat distribution.
-The cellular fate(s) of fatty acids and the cell processes responsible for these steps can be assessed.
-The long-term goal is to understand the regulation of body fat and body fat distribution in hopes of developing novel approaches to improve the health of humans affected by obesity/excess fat.
+Dr. Jensen's research involves measuring free fatty acid release in order to relate these factors to organ and tissue function.
+He also measures the uptake of fatty acids into muscle, liver and adipose tissue in order to determine whether preferential uptake of fat can predispose people to obesity or to a specific body fat distribution.
+The cellular fates of fatty acids and the cell processes responsible for these steps can be assessed.

-What causes people to gain abdominal fat and why does abdominal fat predispose to diabetes and cardiovascular disease?
-Dr. Jensen is working to better understand how people store fat in their abdomen vs. hips and thighs as well as why people who preferentially gain abdominal fat are predisposed to diabetes.
+Abdominal fat and predisposition to diabetes and cardiovascular disease.
+Dr. Jensen is working to better understand how people store fat in their abdomen as opposed to their hips and thighs, and why people who preferentially gain abdominal fat are predisposed to diabetes.

 Significance to patient care

-By understanding the constitutional, genetic and environmental factors that regulate body fat distribution and tissue fatty acid metabolism we hope to provide insights into potential novel therapeutic options to prevent/treat insulin resistance and Type 2 diabetes.
+By improving understanding of the constitutional, genetic and environmental factors that regulate body fat distribution and tissue fatty acid metabolism, Dr. Jensen's team hopes to provide insights into potential novel therapeutic options to prevent and treat insulin resistance and type 2 diabetes.

-Dr. Jensen research into regulation of fat metabolism will help prevent and improve quality-of-life for patients with obesity, insulin resistance and lipid disorders.
+Dr. Jensen's research into regulation of fat metabolism will help prevent and improve quality of life for patients with obesity, insulin resistance and lipid disorders.

-- The Obesity Society TOPS Research Achievement Award - 2010
+- TOPS Research Achievement Award, The Obesity Society, 2010